ShreekaraKedlaya/DVWA-report/README.md

 $target = str_replace( array_keys($substitutions), $substitutions, $target );
 ```

-The app strips `&&` and `;` before passing input to the shell.
-On the
+The application strips `&&` and `;` from the input before passing it
-surface that looks like a fix.
-The problem is that bash has several ways
+to the shell.
+On the surface this looks like a fix, but bash has several
-to chain commands, and this only blocks two of them.
+ways to chain commands and this only blocks two of them.

 ---

-## Bypass
+## Testing the Vulnerability

-The `|` pipe operator isn't on the blacklist.
-Pipe works differently from
+The `|` pipe operator is not in the blacklist.
+Pipe passes the output
-`&&` — it passes the stdout of the first command as stdin to the second —
+of the first command as input to the second.
+Even if ping produces no
-but the second command still executes regardless, which is all we need.
+useful output, the second command still runs.

+Payload used:

 ```bash
 127.0.0.1 | whoami